We place some essential cookies on your device to make this website work.

 Stories Unboxed is a new display that takes a single document and explores its story.
 Let our specialists highlight topical finds and lesser-known treasures.

-Fifty years after the first Pride March in the UK, we’re remembering and celebrating some of the LGBTQ+ lives in the archives through our ‘Pride Portraits’ project, which is running from 1 July - 5 September.
+Fifty years after the first Pride March in the UK, we’re remembering and celebrating some of the LGBTQ+ lives in the archives through our ‘Pride Portraits’ project.

 Our new exhibition – Treason: People, Power & Plot – on the history of treason since 1352 is now open.
 Discover 700 years of treasonous history.